When you're influential, everyone knows it. That's why so many companies want to build influence.

 Genuine connections are golden, especially if you're a B2B brand trying to win leads.

 In B2B marketing, having influence means having the power to cause an effect.
 The effect of a properly bylined, well-written, educational thought leadership blog post is to move readers toward making the decision to engage with and ultimately work with your company.

 2. Treat influence-building among your team members as an ongoing commitment

 Let's look at a hypothetical situation to illustrate this point.
 Say you spent 2018-2020 becoming a go-to thought leader in your field.
 Smart move.
 By 2020, you had built a ton of influence in your space, and that influence was naturally passed on to your company, which made it easier to get clients.
 Then, the pandemic hit, and you decided to stop focusing on thought leadership as much.

 Yet, another business owner used the pandemic as a chance to swoop in and become the thought leader whom everyone—including many of your leads and clients—needed during a difficult season.
-Because you'd gonesilent, you left that opportunity open for that competitor, and when audience members decided they're ready to buy again, they were more than likely going to approach that other thought leader's company because they felt supported by that person and, by extension, that brand.
+Because you'd gone silent, you left that opportunity open for your competitor.
+And when audience members decided they're ready to buy again, they were more likely to approach that other company because they felt supported by that person and, by extension, that brand.

 The two morals of this story:

 - You can't build influence overnight.
 It takes time and buy-in to build the thought leaders in your organization from the ground up.